simphotonics/ansi_modifier/README.md

 ## Introduction

-The class [`Ansi`][Ansi] provides ANSI escape codes which can be used to style and animate console output, and to change to current cursor position.
+The extension type [`Ansi`][Ansi] provides ANSI escape codes and helper functions which can be used to modify the font style of console output.

 ## Usage